-- 2.10.1 The following AARCMCC defined classes must be available for AARCMCC EP On Road State and National Championships;
+2.10.1 The following RCRA defined classes must be available for RCRA EP On Road State and National Championships;

 - ISTC Junior Sportsman

+6 Minute duration

-ISTC 21.5t
+- R1 ISTC 21.5t 6 Minute duration

-ISTC 13.5t
+- ISTC 13.5t

-ISTC Modified

-Minute duration

-Minute duration
+6 Minute duration

-Minute duration
+- ISTC Modified 5 Minute duration

-Minute duration
+- 1:12th Modified 8 Minute duration

-Minute duration
+- 1:12th 13.5t 8 Minute duration

-- 2.10.2 The minimum number of entries in a class is 8 to be recognised as a championship class.
-Classes with less than 8 entries may be run at the discretion of the host club.
+- 2.10.2 The minimum number of entries for a class to run at a championship event is five (5)

-- 2.10.3 Cross entries between chassis types allowed (TC, 12th scale), cross entry within TC classes prohibited.
+- 2.10.3 Cross entries between chassis types allowed (TC, 12th scale), cross entry within chassis types prohibited.

 - 2.10.4 Sanctioned events must be a minimum of 4 weeks apart.

 - 2.10.5 The host club of a sanctioned event can apply for Provisional and Demonstration classes to be run in conjunction with the sanctioned event.
 These classes do not warrant National or State Championship status.

 - 2.10.6 Sanctioned classes will always have priority over Provisional and Demonstration classes, and must yield to the sanctioned classes, should there be time delays.

 - 2.10.7 It is the clubs responsibility that drivers from Provisional or Demonstration classes are capable to marshal a following sanctioned class to a high standard.
 If not, the club must supply marshals that are capable to carry out the duties of marshalling.